Brava Theater Center, 2781 24th St, San Francisco, California

 Sponsors: MAPS, Comfort & Joy, Dr. Bronner’s, Auryn Fund, DoubleBlind, Psychedelic Society of Minneapolis, Soltara, Temple of the Way of the Light, and AYA Healing Retreats

-Community Partners: Queer Dome, NEIP, Drogas, Política y Cultura, Botanical Dimensions, Tam Integration, San Francisco Psychedelic Society, Consciousness Hacking, Sage Integrative Health, SF Therapy Collective, Horizons, Psychedelics Today, OPEN Foundation, Bioneers, The Healing Powers of Psychedelics, Psychedelic Support, Psychedelic Psychotherapy Forum, The Psychedelic Society, The Beckley Foundation, Gender Illumination, Shine, Psychedelic Seminars, Heroic Hearts Project, Sacred Garden Community, Maloca Internationale, Toronto Psychedelic Society, Swedish Network for Psychedelic Science and ERIE
+Community Partners: Queer Dome, NEIP, Drogas, Política y Cultura, Botanical Dimensions, Tam Integration, San Francisco Psychedelic Society, Consciousness Hacking, Sage Integrative Health, SF Therapy Collective, Horizons, Psychedelics Today, OPEN Foundation, Bioneers, The Healing Powers of Psychedelics, Psychedelic Support, Psychedelic Psychotherapy Forum, The Psychedelic Society, The Beckley Foundation, Gender Illumination, Shine, Psychedelic Seminars, Heroic Hearts Project, Sacred Garden Community, Maloca Internationale, Toronto Psychedelic Society, Swedish Network for Psychedelic Science, DMT: The Spirit Molecule and ERIE

 – 2 Day Full Conference Ticket Early Bird Ticket: $165 (Closed)